Historic Detroit

 Plucking the Splinter

-With plans in the works for Michigan Consolidated Gas Co,'s major modern skyscraper, today known as One Woodward, in the works, crews began demolishing the block in 1959.
+With plans in the works for Michigan Consolidated Gas Co.'s major modern skyscraper, today known as One Woodward, crews began demolishing the block in 1959.

 "Whoever put this together put it together to stay together," Hank Mardigan, a partner in the Arrow Wrecking Co., told the Free Press in May 1959.